Accelerating, using the throttle and gears

 Travelling in the highest suitable gear will help you save fuel and reduce wear on the engine.

-The gears on a motorbike work sequentially so you have to change to the next higher or lower gear in turn.
+The gears on a motorcycle work sequentially so you have to change to the next higher or lower gear in turn.
 However, if you want to miss out a gear – sometimes called selective changing or block changing – you can do this by holding the clutch while you change from one gear to the next, and onto the next.
 This can give you more time to concentrate on the road and can increase the effect of engine braking.

 When you’re braking and changing down gears, it’s best to brake to the speed you need to go and then change down into the appropriate gear so you may be able to miss one or more gears.